bbc/psammead/packages/components/psammead-episode-list/README.md

 The `EpisodeList.Link` component is responsible for the click, focus and hover handling of individual episodes.
 It's child is intended to be an `EpisodeList.Episode` component.
 By default, it is a styled `<a>` element, however, this can be overridden by the `as` prop, which would be useful for things like client side routing.

+Child elements with a class name containing `--visited` will receive `::visited` styling, which currently will change the `color` to one with reduced contrast.

 ```jsx
 <EpisodeList.Link as={Link} to={episode.url}>
 ```